 - Keep a Shooting Journal.
 From the moment you start shooting sports, I would recommend keeping a score journal.
 While many of the NGBs do a great job of keeping track of your shooting records you should do so as well.
 Keep track of ALL competitions you participate in and the score achieved.
 (Yes, even the bad ones.)
 You should list the date, the name of the competition, and the score hit out of how many.

+- Be a Good Student.
 Probably most importantly, continue to excel in the classroom.
 Most colleges would prefer you have at least a 3.0 high school GPA.
 You’re no good to a college or university if you are academically ineligible, so being a good student is a must!

+- Start Contacting Schools Early.
 Lastly, if you wait until your senior year to start contacting schools, in most cases you will be too late.
 This is especially true for those schools with scholarship dollars.
-It’s always helpful to get on the recruitment radar your sophomore and junior year of high school.
-Sometimes it’s as simple as a phone call or an email to the coach to let them know you’re interested, what year you will graduate, and perhaps providing an updated resume.
+It’s always helpful to get on the recruitment radar during your sophomore and junior year of high school.
+Sometimes it’s as simple as a phone call or an email to the coach to let them know you’re interested, what year you will graduate, and perhaps provide an updated resume.
 Keeping up with frequent communication and dialogue with the school is crucial in the recruitment process.
 And if I can offer one more piece of advice it would be to not put all your eggs in one basket.
 This is college-level athletics.
 Things are budget driven and can turn on a dime.
 A minimum of three colleges should be your selection process.

 Good luck!
 You’ve got this!

 By Chad Whittenburg, Head Coach, Martin Methodist University Trap and Skeet Team